 Set Up Your Profile Before pinning anything to our professional boards, we need to make sure everything is set up properly within our profile itself.
 Even if you don’t plan on using much more than your basic settings, take a few minutes to ensure everything is accurate before getting down to brass tacks and posting stuff for sale.

 First, you’ll want to make sure your image is updated to reflect your brand.
 On the desktop, hover over your photo and click Edit My Profile Picture.

 Then, update it according to what you’d like other people to see when they visit your brand’s Pinterest page.
 On mobile, swipe down from your profile picture until you see a pencil icon and tap Edit Profile Photo.

 If you’d prefer a square crop instead of a rectangular crop, tap Crop Image As, select Square, and tap Update Crop.
-Finally on either device type in text below your photo that best reflects what it is you’re looking to offer others through Pinterest.
+Finally, on either device type in the text below your photo, that best reflects what it is you’re looking to offer others through Pinterest.
 For example: Is there a specific type of product or service for which you want to be known?
 Make sure it appears somewhere beneath your image.

 You Might Also Enjoy…

 2 thoughts on “How To Make Money On Pinterest Without A Blog In 2023”

 I love WordPress because of lots of features and plugins.
 You can create any website that cross your mind for almost anything.